holmraven/ChickensShed/README.md

 ChickensShed is Minecraft mod that makes chickens shed their feathers occasionally.

-Releases are downloadable on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/chickensshed)
+Releases are available on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/chickensshed)